 This profile of Ann Arbor’s Riverside Park Playground is part of our Playground Profiles Series.
 Are you interested in sponsoring the series?
 Contact us for details.

-Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Riverside Park in Ann Arbor.
+Each week Ann Arbor with Kids is profiling a different playground in the Ann Arbor area including Ann Arbor, Saline, Ypsilanti, Dexter, etc. Today we are profiling Riverside Park part of the Ann Arbor system.

 Ann Arbor’s Riverside Park

 Riverside Park – Playground Features

 Playground Best for: Kids Under 5, Kids 5-8, Kids 8-12, Teens

 Climbing Apparatus: Yes

 Swings: 2 traditional swings, 2 baby swings, 0 parent/baby swings, 0 adaptive swings, 0 tire swings

 Surface: Wooden Mulch